nutanix/libvfio-user/docs/vfio-user.rst

   * ``VFIO_IOMMU_DIRTY_PAGES_FLAG_GET_BITMAP`` requests from the server to return the dirty bitmap for a specific IOVA range.
-The IOVA range is specified by "VFIO dirty bitmap get" structure, which must immediately follow the "VFIO dirty bitmap" structure, explained next.
+The IOVA range is specified by a "VFIO bitmap range" structure, which must immediately follow the "VFIO dirty bitmap" structure.
+See `VFIO Bitmap Range Format`_.
     This operation is only valid if logging of dirty pages has been previously started.
-The server must respond the same way it does for ``VFIO_USER_DMA_UNMAP`` if ``VFIO_DMA_UNMAP_FLAG_GET_DIRTY_BITMAP`` is set in the flags field of the table entry (``struct vfio_bitmap`` plus the bitmap must follow the response header).

   These flags are mutually exclusive with each other.

-* *data* unused, must be zero
+This part of the request is analogous to vfio's ``struct vfio_iommu_type1_dirty_bitmap``.

+.. _VFIO Bitmap Range Format:

-VFIO Dirty Bitmap Get Format
+VFIO Bitmap Range Format
-""""""""""""""""""""""""""""
+""""""""""""""""""""""""

+FIXME: share with UNMAP

 +--------+--------+------+
 | Name   | Offset | Size |